labiraus/k8s-quickstart/README.md

 This repository has been designed to separate code in an easily readable format for demonstration purposes rather than to as a recommended structure.
 Specifically it doesn't represent good Go repo management (further details see: <https://golang.org/doc/gopath_code>)

 All microservices are contained in a folder within the `/apps` folder.
-They each have a dockerfile that describes how to build that specific microservice
+They each have a dockerfile that describes how to build that specific microservice.
+The golang applications inherit from a shared go-common library.

 The `/kubernetes` configuration is found in the kubernetes folder.
 This can be split into multiple configuration files that are registered with skaffold.